 Kasting, J.F., Kopparapu, R., Ramirez, R.M., Harman, C., 2013.
 Remote life detection criteria, habitable zone boundaries, and the frequency of Earth-like planets around M and late-K stars.PNAS , doi: 10.1073/pnas.1309107110

-We argue that the traditional liquid water habitable zone (HZ) (Kasting et al., 1993; Kopparapu and Ramirez et al., 2013) should be the standard definition used for habitable exoplanet detection.
+We argue that the traditional liquid water habitable zone (HZ) (Kasting et al., 1993; Kopparapu and Ramirez et al., 2013) should be the standard definition used for habitable exoplanet detection (Although I do not hold this limited stance anymore, see Ramirez, 2018).
 We also explain why astronomers should work in stellar fluxes rather than effective temperatures.
 I had made the relative humiditiy comparison between our model and that of Zsom et al. (2013) as well as helped derive the relative humidity parameterization we used in that paper.

 We completely update Kasting et al. (1993) with revised habitable zone (HZ) boundaries.
 Major differences to the previous work are the HITEMP database and new water continuum absorption for the inner edge.
 For the outer edge, longer line shapes are used for CO2.
 Parameterizations are derived so that astronomers can more easily calculate the HZ for main-sequence stars.